 September 10, 2009 Nine Inch Nails completes its Wave Goodbye Tour at Los Angeles' Wiltern Theater, with Trent Reznor declaring that the band is done performing live for "the foreseeable future."
 The band maintains its hiatus for roughly four years, returning on July 26, 2013, with their Twenty Thirteen Tour.

 August 15, 2004 At their Coventry Festival in the group's home state of Vermont, Phish play what they say is their last show, ending with the song "The Curtain With."
 The breakup proves temporary: in 2009, the band gets back together.

 June 14, 2002 Cher starts her Living Proof: The Farewell Tour.
 Planned for 59 dates, it ends up at 325, bringing in 260 million dollars.
 It's billed as her final tour, though she ends up returning to music years later.

-April 9, 1997 Amidst personal tensions between its band members, Soundgarden announce their break up, which lasts for 13 years until they decide to reunite.
+April 9, 1997 Amidst personal tensions between its band members, Soundgarden announce their breakup, which lasts for 13 years.

 November 24, 1996 Crowded House play their farewell concert, performing on the steps of the Sydney Opera House to a crowd of over 100,000.
 In 2007, they get back together.

 January 25, 1990 In Rio De Janeiro, Eurythmics play their last concert until their 1999 reunion.
 "Dave [Stewart] and I had got quite heartily sick of each other," Annie Lennox explains.
 "And I say that in an affectionate way."